DanielOldham/MahJava/README.md

 <h2>Goals</h2>

-The project was created to demonstrate knowledge of Java GUI concepts and ability to solve logical design problems using OOP tools such as inheritance and polymorphism.
+The project was created to demonstrate knowledge of Java GUI concepts and the ability to solve logical design problems using OOP tools such as inheritance and polymorphism.

 <h2>Key learnings</h2>